Billing

 You may not know the typical credit score of your client base.
 You do, however, have experience billing your clients.
 From that experience, you may be able to generalize their financial health.

-2. Loan Amount
+Loan Amount

 The loan amount is a primary factor in the borrower's ability to repay the debt.
 The payment on a $5,000 loan will be far less than the payment on a $15,000 loan, assuming both have the same interest rate and repayment schedule.
 For this reason, lenders are more likely to accept lower income and lower credit scores on smaller loans vs. larger ones.

 You know the range of fees your firm collects from clients.
 That data can help you decide how useful a loan offering will be for your firm.
-Ideally, your typical customer can qualify for a loan that funds your average revenue-per-client.
+Ideally, your typical client can qualify for a loan that funds your average revenue-per-client.

 If your clients generally have low credit qualifications, then an installment program may be more suitable for your firm.